-If you are joining a Vimeo event as a guest speaker, this guide will walk you through what you need, navigate the backstage area, and knowing when you are live on the event.
+If you are joining a Vimeo event as a guest speaker, this guide will walk you through what you need, how to navigate the guest speaker view, and how to know when you are live at the event.

 In this article:

 - Accepting an invite to be a guest speaker

 - Navigating the Vimeo event's backstage

 - Backstage is closed

 To join a stream as a guest speaker on Vimeo, make sure you have the following:

 - Joining a stream via a mobile device is not currently supported.